loreanvictor/callbag-jsx/docs/md/components/hooks.md

 <br>

-With component hooks, you can tap into these hooks in your component functions as well:
+Component hooks allow you to tap into these hooks in your component functions:

 ```tsx
 export function MyComponent(_, renderer) {